|

 a meaningful Java object.
 For example, the caller cannot expect

-this method to return java.lang.Number
+this method to return java.lang.Number type for

 the "integer" type of XML Schema Part 2.